 - Require authentication to download setting

 Zendesk Support accepts attachments from users sent in via the API, email and web form channels in your Help Center.
-Users cannot send attachments through the Feedback Tab or social media channels.
+Users cannot send attachments through social media channels.
 You can choose to accept or not accept attachments from end-users under Admin ( ) > Settings > Tickets .

 When the ticket is created, the attachment is stored in Zendesk Support and accessible through the agent interface or a token link.
-Almost all file types are accepted.
+All file types are accepted.
 Learn more about attachment security in the require authentication to download setting section below.

 If a customer tries to send an attachment that's too big, a warning will appear in the related ticket comment letting you know.
 For more about file size limits, see the file size section below.